 - Various options are possible with the through drill pipe stab-in technique.
 A backup check valve (float collar and float shoe) can be run as depicted in Fig. 2.
 Alternatively, a stab-in float shoe alone could be used.
 The types of available stab-in tools offer the possibility to latch into the float collar or shoe, thus preventing pump out of the stinger while cementing.

-- Simpler stab-in tools are also commonly used that omit the latch-in design and simply rely on the drill pipe weight to hold the stinger in place while cementing.
+- Simpler stab-in tools are also commonly used that omit the latch-in design and simply rely on the drill pipe weight (API Drill pipe specs) to hold the stinger in place while cementing.

 - Special drill pipe centralizers centralize the stinger and the last few joints of drill pipe, particularly in directional drilling wells.